FREQUENTLY ASKED QUESTIONS

 Established through the generous gift by the Hillman Family Foundation, the Hillman Entrepreneurs Program offers a new model in education.
 The Hillman Entrepreneurs Program is an initiative targeted to students who have an interest in entrepreneurship and an enthusiasm for starting a business venture or leading a company.

-Designed to train entrepreneurial leaders who will become the ethical leaders of tomorrow’s local economy, this is a second year program at Montgomery College that continues through to graduation at the University of Maryland, College Park.
-Students complete their studies at Montgomery College and then transfer to the University of Maryland, College Park, to earn their bachelor’s degree in any major.
+Designed to train entrepreneurial leaders who will become the ethical leaders of tomorrow’s local economy, this is a second year program at Montgomery College that continues through to graduation at the University of Maryland, College Park where students earn their bachelor’s degree in any major.
 During this one-year program at Montgomery College students receive 2/3 tuition in scholarship funds as well as funds for books.
-A one-time $500 merit scholarship can be earned upon successful completion of the first semester in the program with a GPA of 2.8.
+A one-time $500 merit scholarship can be earned upon successful completion of the first semester in the program with a GPA of 3.0.
 Students also receive significant support from full-time mentors at each institution.
 In addition to taking courses in their program of study, students participate in community and team-building activities and take classes in entrepreneurship and leadership.

 What happens after Montgomery College?